nourhj99/my-personal-website/content/authors/admin/_index.md

     url: https://umdearborn.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently pursuing my Master's degree in Computer and Information science at the Univeristy of Michigan Dearborn.
 I am a problem-solver and reliable software engineering student seeking an opportunity to expand skills and gain valuable real-world experience in a collaborative environment.
-I am a friendly person, used to working with a team or by myself after both my experience as a President of a Rotaract club and a teacher of dance classes.
+I am a friendly person used to working with a team or by myself after both my experience as a President of a Rotaract club and a teacher of dance classes.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Software
   - Web development

 # Education to show in About widget